-The Contractor must pay most Medicare coinsurance and/or deductibles for covered services provided to dual eligible members.
-However, there are different cost-sharing responsibilities that apply to dual members based on a variety of factors.
+The Contractor must pay most Medicare coinsurance and/or deductibles for covered services provided to dual eligible members within the Contractor's network.
+However, there are different cost-sharing responsibilities that apply to dual eligible members based on a variety of factors.
 The Contractor must limit their cost sharing responsibility according to A.A.C.
 R9-29-301 and A.A.C.
-R9-29-302 and as further outlined in ACOM Policy 201.
-Refer to Section D, Paragraph 10, Scope of Services, for information regarding prescription medication for Medicare Part D.
+R9-29-302 and as further outlined in ACOM Policy

+201. Refer to Section D, Paragraph 10, Scope of Services, for information regarding prescription medication for Medicare Part D.

-Dual members shall have choice of all providers in the network and shall not be restricted to those that accept Medicare.
+Dual eligible members shall have choice of all providers in the network and shall not be restricted to those that accept Medicare.

-When a dual member is in a medical institution and that stay is funded by Medicaid for a full calendar month, the dual member is not required to pay copayments for their Medicare covered prescription medications for the remainder of the calendar year.
+When a dual eligible member is in a medical institution and that stay is funded by Medicaid for a full calendar month, the dual eligible person is not required to pay copayments for their Medicare covered prescription medications for the remainder of the calendar year.
 To ensure appropriate information is communicated for these members to CMS, the Contractor must notify AHCCCS pursuant to ACOM Policy 201 and as specified in Attachment F3, Contractor Chart of Deliverables.